Tests for comparing time-invariant and time-varying spectra based on the Anderson-Darling statistic: Introduction

 The rest of this article is organized as follows.
 Sections~\ref{sec:comparingstationaryspectra} and \ref{sec:comparingtimevaryingspectra} present the proposed statistics and their asymptotic properties for comparing time-invariant as well as time-varying spectra.
 Section~\ref{sec:numexample} reports results for examining performance of the proposed tests using simulated data.
 Section~\ref{sec:conclusion} contains our concluding remarks.
-Some technical details regarding the asymptotic analysis are relegated to the Appendix.
-Throughout the paper, $|a|$ and $\overline{a}$ denote the complex modulus and conjugate of a complex number $a$, respectively.
-For matrix notation, $A^\tau$ denotes the transpose of a matrix $A$, $A^\ast$ denotes the conjugate transpose of a complex-value matrix $A$, and $\|A\|$ denotes the Euclidean norm of $A$.
+All proofs are relegated to the Appendix.
+Throughout the paper, $|a|$, $\overline{a}$, $\Re(a)$ and $\Im(a)$ denote the complex modulus, conjugate, real part and imaginary part of a complex number $a$, respectively.
+For matrix notation, $A^\tau$ denotes the transpose of a matrix $A$, $A^\ast$ denotes the conjugate transpose of a complex-valued matrix $A$, and $\|A\|$ denotes the Euclidean norm of $A$.
 For ease of notation, we write $C$ for any generic positive constant.

 Supplementary materials related to this article, including some R programs and a guide for using them, are available online.